gemforce-team/gemforce/README.md

 The `query-omnia` and `query-setup` programs support an extra flag and a second number:
 `./*query-omnia -[flags] number1 number2`

-* `f "path_spec,path_comb,path_amps"` - change table files, if any is empty it'll use the default path
+* `f "path_spec,path_amps,path_comb"` - change table files, if any is empty it'll use the default path

 `number1` - speccing value (mandatory)
 `number2` - combine value (can be omitted, default: `16`)